open-data/oc_search/README.md

 ### System Requirements

-OCSs is built with the [Django 4.x framework](https://www.djangoproject.com/), and can run in any environment capable of supporting Django 4.x which is built with Python 3.
-Version 3.9 or higher is recommended.
+OCS is built with the [Django 4.x framework](https://www.djangoproject.com/), and can run in any environment capable of supporting Django 4.x which is built with Python 3.
+Version 3.9 or higher of python is recommended.
 For more details, see the [Django project pages](https://docs.djangoproject.com/en/3.1/intro/install/).
-OCS2 has been tested on both Windows 10 and 11 and CentOS/RHEL 7 and 8.
+OCS2 has been tested on both Windows 10 and 11 and RHEL 8.
 It is highly recommended that users have some basic familiarity with Django before installing OCS2.

 OCS2 requires a database backend that is supported by Django such as PostgreSQL or MySQL.
 Initial development can be done with the SQLite engine